chamaeleonidae/api/docs/apis/segments.md

 # Segments

-Segments are fundamental to targeting users withing Chameleon.
-They are used for Microsyrveys, Tours and Launchers to make sure the right users see the right content at the right moment.
+Segments are fundamental to targeting users within Chameleon.
+They are used for Microsurveys, Tours and Launchers to make sure the right users see the right content at the right moment.

 A Segment is a collection of [Segmentation filter expressions](concepts/filters.md) in the `items` key